 Sucuri: This website and other niche sites are my business and livelihood, so I need to take care of them.
 Sucuri monitors for anyone trying to hack, crash, or tamper my sites.
 It has happened and they have taken care of it right away and cleaned everything for me.
 It’s a good peace of mind and worth it.

 BackupBuddy: As the name says, this plugin backup your site so in case of any crash, hack, or other unforeseen issues with the blog, you have a backup to restore everything or to migrate the site.
 This is another essential tool for me.

 Crashplan: If you are traveling with your laptop or mobile device, consider backing up your photos and files online.
 It’s good to have an external hard drive backup, but if something happens on the road and your backpack gets stolen, at least your pictures and files will be safe online.

 Dropbox: Opposite to backing up everything, like with Crashplan, I use Dropbox to have easy access to important documents like digital copies of passports, IDs, and driver’s license, among others; which I can access through the Dropbox app on my phone, through their site on any computer, and through my own desktop.

 TRAVEL WRITING AND BLOGGING COURSES

-Travel Blog Success: Travel Blog Success is a 12 weeks course that focuses on the technical aspects of creating a blog and how to develop it successfully.
+Superstar Blogging: Superstar Blogging (formerly known as Travel Blog Success) is a 10 weeks course that focuses on the technical aspects of creating a blog and how to develop it successfully.
 It covers everything from picking up a domain name to advanced money making methods.
 I took this course and it definitely helped me improve this blog.

 TRAVEL INSPIRATION AND ENTREPRENEURIAL BOOKS